 California regulations under CWC section 13241(d) require the Water Boards to consider economics associated with the establishment of Basin Plan water quality objectives.
 In addition, as part of the SED’s environmental analysis, the San Diego Water Board must consider a range of economic factors (PRC 21159(c)).
 These economic considerations are covered in this section of the SED.

-This section includes the San Diego Water Board’s economic analysis of the most reasonably foreseeable methods of compliance that a discharger may use to ensure compliance with the proposed Biological Objectives.
+This section includes the San Diego Water Board’s economic analysis of the most reasonably foreseeable methods of compliance that a discharger may use to ensure compliance with the proposed the Stream Biological Objective.
 Reasonably foreseeable methods to comply with regulations associated with the Basin Plan amendment include:

 Monitoring and assessment of biological condition, including stream invertebrates, stream algae, riparian habitat, and water chemistry / toxicity.